Mavs' Cuban relents on anthem after NBA reiterates policy - WHIZ News

 “With NBA teams now in the process of welcoming fans back into their arenas, all teams will play the national anthem in keeping with longstanding league policy,” the league said.

-The Mavericks played a prerecorded anthem with both teams standing along the free throw lines, as spelled out in NBA guidelines, before Wednesday night’s game against Atlanta.
+The Mavericks played a prerecorded anthem with both teams standing along the free throw lines, as spelled out in NBA guidelines, before Wednesday night’s 118-117 win over Atlanta.
 In the past, Cuban always had live performances of the anthem, although that practice has changed across all sports because of the pandemic.

 Less than half of the roughly 1,500 vaccinated essential workers were at their seats during the anthem.
 All players and coaches stood, including Dallas coach Rick Carlisle with his right hand over his heart.